Backlang-Org/learn/src/preparation.md

 ## 2. Tooling

 To have an easier start install the Backlang-Manager `dotnet tool install --global Backlang-Manager`.
 This application can easily install the backlang sdk, templates and the vscode extension for you.
 To run the manager type `backlang` in the terminal.
+Backlang source files have the .back file extension.

 > 💡 To Install the sdk using the manager you need admin rights and it only works currently on windows.

-To have the full tooling experience the source file has to have the `.back` file extension.

 Otherwise you can use the following commands: